Vernon Heywood: Career

 In 1987 he was awarded the Linnean Medal of the Linnean Society of London.
 Planta Europa honored him with their Linnaeus award at their fifth conference, held in 2007 in Cluj Napoca.
 The book Taxonomy and Plant Conservation (Cambridge University Press, 2006, Etelka Leadlay and Stephen Jury, eds.) was dedicated as a tribute to Heywood in honor of his 75th birthday.

 His publications include several major books including Principles of angiosperm taxonomy (1963), Flowering Plants of the World, and its update Flowering Plant Families of the World (with Richard K. Brummitt, Alastair Culham and Ole Seberg) as well as the Global Biodiversity Assessment.

+Personal life and death

+Heywood was initially married on 7 June 1952 to María de la Concepción Salcedo Manrique de Lara (1924-2012) "Conchita" whom he met in Cazorla, Andalusia.
+They had four sons, including Paul Heywood, but divorced in 1981.
+Vernon Heywood married the cytotaxonomist Christine Anne Brighton in 1981.

+Heywood diagnosed with inoperable bowel cancer in 2020.
+He died at the Royal Berkshire Hospital in Reading on 17 September 2022, aged 94.